 Abstract

 Introduction: The rate of cesarean delivery (C-section) has increased worldwide including Bangladesh.
 Since the C-section is major surgery, it has a negative impact on the health of the mother and child.
 However, research on this area in Bangladesh is scarce.
-Our objective was to inspect the association between C-section versus vaginal delivery and childhood diseases using negative binomial (NB) regression and propensity score (PS) method.
+Our objective was to examine the association between C-section versus vaginal delivery and childhood diseases using negative binomial (NB) regression and propensity score (PS) method.
 Methods: We used the latest available nationally representative data from a multiple indicator cluster survey (MICS, 2012-13) and also Bangladesh Demographic and Health Survey (BDHS, 2014).
-Afterconsidering the inclusion and exclusion criteria, 7902 children were eligible for final analysis from MICS data and 4557 children were eligible for final analysis from BDHS data.
+After applying the inclusion and exclusion criteria, 7902 children were eligible for final analysis from MICS data and 4557 children were eligible for final analysis from BDHS data.
 The outcome variable was created using childhood diseases such as fever, fast and/or difficulty of breathing, blood in stools and diarrhea.
-Important confounding factors such as the age of child, child ever been breastfed, child's weight during survey, weight at birth, child's length or height, area, division, sex (child), mother's education, age, body mass index, religion of household head, and wealth index quintile were considered.
-We used the PS method to analyses our data.
+Important confounding factors such as the age of child, child ever been breastfed, child's weight during survey, weight at birth, child's length or height, area, geographical location, sex (child), mother's education, age, body mass index, religion of household head, and wealth index quintile were considered.
+We used the PS method to adjust for confounding effects for binary outcome.
 For sensitivity, we also used NB regression with a log link in which the outcome was a count variable.
-Results: We found 19.1% and 23.3% of children were born in the C-section and 80.9% and 70.7% of children were born in normally (vaginal delivery) in MICS and BDHS surveys respectively.
-From the PS method, we found the crude (the only type of delivery variable in the model) risk ratios (RR) for the C-section were 1.60 (95% confidence interval (CI): 1.30-1.97) and 1.11 (95% CI: 1.01-1.23) for MICS and BDHS, respectively.
-RR for adjusted (type of delivery and propensity scores in the model) model was 1.19 (CI: 0.99-1.43) for MICS and 1.17 (1.05-1.29) for BDHS.
-Almost ssimilar findings were observed in the case of the NB regression model using the count outcome (e.g., the RR was 1.06 (95% CI: 1.02-1.09) for MICS and 1.08 (CI: 0.97-1.19) for BDHS and adjusted risk ratio (ARR) was 1.02 (95% CI: 0.98-1.06) for MICS and 1.15 (CI:1.05-1.27) for BDHS, respectively.
+Results: We found 19.1% and 23.3% of children were born in the C-section and 80.9% and 76.7% of children were born in normally (vaginal delivery) in MICS and BDHS surveys respectively.
+From the NB regression model using the count outcome (e.g., the RR was 1.06 (95% CI: 1.02-1.09) for MICS and 1.08 (CI: 0.97-1.19) for BDHS and adjusted risk ratio (ARR) was 1.02 (95% CI: 0.98-1.06) for MICS and 1.15 (CI:1.05-1.27) for BDHS, respectively.
 Conclusion: Although the results indicate that children born in C-section compare to the vaginal delivery were at increased risk for developing childhood disease, we did not identify any significant causal association between the type of delivery and the childhood diseases in some models.
 However, we recommend increasing public awareness of the negative impact of unnecessary cesarean delivery in Bangladesh.

-Keywords: Caesarean section; vaginal delivery; childhood disease; MICS, BDHS
+Keywords: Caesarean section; vaginal delivery; childhood disease; survey, MICS, BDHS

 1. Introduction

-Cesarean delivery (C-section) is a surgical procedure that is often performed to reduce the risks for the mother and fetus duringvaginal delivery (Zakerihamidi, Roudsari, & Khoei, 2015).
-However, today , the C-sectionto is considered to be relieving from labor pain and people have a common belief that C-section is painless, safer, and healthier than vaginal delivery.
-Recently, it has become a preferred choice asmode of delivery among women (Lori & Boyle, 2011).
-But C-section should only recommend when the life of the mother or fetus is at risk.
+Cesarean delivery (C-section) is a surgical procedure that is often performed to reduce the risks for the mother and fetus may happen if it is vaginal delivery (Zakerihamidi, Roudsari, & Khoei, 2015).
+However, nowadays, the C-section believed to be painless, easy, safer, and healthier than vaginal delivery.
+Recently, it has become a preferred choice as a mode of delivery among women (Lori & Boyle, 2011).
+But However, C-section should only recommend when the life of the mother or fetus is at risk.